chbrown/scripts/README.md

 | 22171 | p     |
 | 22759 | s     |

-# taken

-Like whois-domains, take a list of domains, separated by newlines, and query whois for availability, caching in redis.

-    echo henrian.com | taken

 # tnls

 List all active ssh tunnels, looking for something like `ssh ... -L ...`.